I don't know the authors of these pieces but whoever it

 said when they bought you as a two year old, right?).

-DOORS: Any door, even partially open, is always an invitation for you and
+DOORS: Any door, even partially open, is always an invitation for

 your human to exercise.
-Bolt out of the door and trot around, just out of
+Bolt out of the door and trot around, just out

 reach of your human, who will frantically run after and chase you.
-The longer
+The

 it goes on, the more fun it is for all involved.

-GOING FOR TRAIL RIDES: Rules of the road: When out for a trail ride with your
+GOING FOR TRAIL RIDES: Rules of the road: When out for a trail ride

 owner, never go to the bathroom on your own lawn.

-HOLES: Rather than pawing and digging a BIG hole in the middle of the paddock
+HOLES: Rather than pawing and digging a BIG hole in the middle of

-or stall and upsetting your human, dig a lot of smaller holes all over so
+or stall and upsetting your human, dig a lot of smaller holes all over

 they won't notice.
-If you arrange a little pile of dirt on one side of each
+If you arrange a little pile of dirt on one side of

 hole, maybe they'll think it's gophers.
-There are never enough holes in the
+There are never enough holes in

 ground.
 Strive daily to do your part to help correct this problem.

-GROUND MANNERS: Ground manners are very important to humans; break as much of
+GROUND MANNERS: Ground manners are very important to humans; break

 the ground in and around the barn as possible.
 This lets the ground know